Skip to main content

 Booker T. Washington

-1. The Hotel Manhattan (or Manhattan Hotel), opened in 1896 and demolished in 1960s, was a 16-story hotel designed by Henry J. Hardenbergh (1847–1918) and located at the northwest corner of Madison Avenue and 42nd Street near Grand Central Station in Manhattan.
+1. The Hotel Manhattan (or Manhattan Hotel), opened in 1896 and demolished in the 1960s, was located at the northwest corner of Madison Avenue and 42nd Street near Grand Central Station in Manhattan.
 It was Booker T. Washington's preferred residence when in New York. [back]

 3. Portia Washington Pittman (1883–1978) was Booker T. Washington's only child with his first wife, Fannie Smith Washington.
 She experienced race discrimination at Wellesley College and left after a year to attend Bradford Academy from 1902–1905.
 Between 1905 and 1907 she was in Berlin, studying piano under a renowned German pianist.
 In 1907 she married the architect Sidney Pittman. [back]